Experience the Sardine Run out of Mpame

 - International and domestic air into and out of Umtata / East London Airport / King Shaka International Airport – Durban.

-- Return road transfers from East London Airport / Mpame / East London Airport @ ZAR 5 760 pp return.
+- Return road transfers from East London Airport / Mpame / East London Airport.
+Price on application and depends on the number of people in the vehicle.

-- Return road transfers from King Shaka International Airport – Durban / Mpame / King Shaka International Airport – Durban @ ZAR 6 000 pp return.
+- Return road transfers from King Shaka International Airport – Durban / Mpame / King Shaka International Airport – Durban.
+Price on application and depends on the number of people in the vehicle.

 - Hire of dive equipment as follows:-